 The Council and the Developer will negotiate in this regard.
 Generally the value of 50% of the increase in net value to the development arising from an increase in FSR beyond WLEP 2012 provisions in clause 4.4 may be considered an appropriate contribution.
+A series of standardised development contribution rates have been developed to streamline negotiations and provide fairness, predictability and certainty to the community, Council and developers.
+These pre-scheduled development contribution rates are based on average 50% value uplift for different suburbs in the Waverley LGA.
+These rates are located in Appendix 1 and will be applied to Development Applications.

 The value of the benefit will be determined by an independent valuer who is experienced in valuing land in New South Wales (and who is acceptable to Council).
 All costs of the independent valuer in carrying out such a valuation will be borne by the Developer.
 The methodology used to determine net value will generally be calculated by determining the gross sale value of the proposed additional lots less the costs of construction.